silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 - 1Password integration for secrets management
 - Install the platform using Cluster Forge tool

+!!! info
+    The current platform version supports only one cluster per installation.
+Support for multiple clusters is on the product roadmap.

 ### 1. SSH to node as root user
 Access the node using SSH as root user.